 Switch to a strategy that prioritizes high-value content that engages, informs, and entertains your readers.

-Check out the skincare specialists, Sigi Skin.
+Check out the skincare specialist, Sigi Skin.
 Many of their posts are highly actionable and contain pointers that their customers can do on their own.

 Mistake 6: Not optimizing your images for SEO